 Internals of SYSDATE and Date Comparisons in Oracle

-1. What is SYSDATE
+1. What is SYSDATE?

-returns the current date and time from the system clock of the database server, not the client.
+SYSDATE returns the current date and time from the system clock of the database server, not the client.

 Data Type: